-Business Information and Experience
+Business information and experience

 - Is the company properly insured?

-- Members of trading standards approved code?
+- Are you a member of trading standards approved code?

-- Members of SNIPEF?
+- Are you a member of SNIPEF?

-- Members of Gas Safe?
+- Are you a member of Gas Safe?

-- Members of Construction Line?
+- Are you a member of Construction Line?

-- Is the installer manufacturer approved?
+- Are you manufacturer approved?

 - Is the warranty insurance backed?